Dhanush-28/Smart-Parking/README.md

 parking space.
 These sensors detect the presence of a vehicle and relay this information to the central system.
 d.
 Communication network: Establish a reliable network connection to connect all sensors and cameras to a central server.
-This could be a wired or wireless network, depending on the location and requirements.
-2.Central System and Software:
-a.
-Central serve
-b.
-Parking management software:
-3.User-Facing Interfaces:
+2.User-Facing Interfaces:
 a.
 Mobile app: Develop a mobile app that allows drivers to find available parking spaces, make reservations, and pay for parking.
 Ensure the app is user-friendly and accessible on both Android and iOS platforms.